 Optimize Your Keywords

-Even if you don’t want to dive deep into keyword research, you can always use your industry knowledge you look into your competitors’ websites and social media accounts to understand the wording and the keywords they use.
+Even if you don’t want to dive deep into keyword research, you can always use your industry knowledge to look into your competitors’ websites and social media accounts to understand the wording and the keywords they use.

 Create a Website